erapariharr/erapariharr.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there!
-I am Era"
+title: "Hello there, I am Era! "
 author_profile: true
 redirect_from:
   - /about/